scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 In the following section we elaborate on the implementation details followed by a description of an exemplary pipeline to showcase the capabilities of CLAIMED.
-Then, we elaborate on different ideas how CLAIMED can be improved in the "Future Work" section.
-Finally, we conclude.
+Then, we elaborate on different ideas how CLAIMED can be improved in the "Future Work" section, followed by the conclusion.

 Implementation
 ==============